 DISCUSSION

 The standardization and safety of herbal medicinal preparations have been a major concern for the regulatory and health authorities including the pharmaceutical manufacturing companies14.
-Herbal preparations have been reported to contain phytoconstituents that imparts antioxidant activities on them15,16.
+Herbal preparations have been reported to contain phytoconstituents that impacts antioxidant activities on them15,16.
 Antioxidants offer protection against the damages caused by free radicals in a biological system17.

 Antioxidant activity of plants have been attributed to the presence of phenolics and flavonoids which have redox reaction abilities through which free radicals such as singlet oxygen are scavenged18.

 Phytochemical evaluation of HB cleanser® bittersrevealed the presence of cardiac glycosides, carbohydrates, saponins and flavonoids.
 The total phenolic content of HB cleanser bitters® was44.16 ± 0.67 mg/100g, flavonoids content was 84.92 ± 0.98 mg/100g and antioxidant capacity was 77.01 ± 0.50 mg/100g.
 The total phenolic content reflects the antioxidant strength of aromatic and medicinal plants.
-Flavonoids have been known to contribute to antioxidant effects of medicinal substances in physiological systems by scavenging free radicals14,19.Total antioxidant capacity estimates the quantity of free radicals scavenged in eachtest sample20.which serves as an indicator of the antioxidant potential of a medicinal substance17,21.
+Flavonoids have been known to contribute to antioxidant effects of medicinal substances in physiological systems by scavenging free radicals14,19.Total antioxidant capacity estimates the quantity of free radicals scavenged in eachtest sample20which serves as an indicator of the antioxidant potential of a medicinal substance17,21.

-DPPH assay evaluates the ability of substances to scavenge free radical or donate hydrogen,to evaluate antioxidant activity of substances and estimate the number of antioxidants in biological systems22.In the present study, the DPPH scavenging activity of HB cleanser® bitters increased as the dose increased which was comparable to that of ascorbic acid.The higher the percent (%) inhibition of DPPH the lower the free radical scavenging activity and antioxidant power23.
+DPPH assay evaluates the ability of substances to scavenge free radical or donate hydrogen,and to evaluate antioxidant activity of substances and estimate the number of antioxidants in biological systems22.In the present study, the DPPH scavenging activity of HB cleanser® bitters increased as the dose increased which was comparable to that of ascorbic acid.The higher the percent (%) inhibition of DPPH the lower the free radical scavenging activity and antioxidant power23.

 The IC50 is the concentration of the substrate that causes a 50% reduction in DPPH activity24.
 The IC50 ofHB cleanser® bitters was 5.06 µg/ml while that of ascorbic acid (standard) was 1.62 µg/ml.
-The IC50 value is directly proportional to the potency of the samplethe lower the IC50 value the more potent the substance or compound25.
+The IC50 value is directly proportional to the potency of the sample.The lower the IC50 value the more potent the substance or compound25.

 Nitric oxide (NO) is obtained from amino acid L-arginine by vascular endothelial cells, phagocytes, and certain cells of the brain.
 Nitric oxide is a free radical and a weak oxidant due to its unpaired electron and reacts with certain proteins and some free radicals.
 However, nitric oxide reaction with superoxide radical leads to the formation of an extremely reactive peroxynitrite anion (ONOO−) which may precipitate unwanted toxicity 26.Antioxidants obtained from natural sources such as medicinal plants often compete with nitric oxidefor super oxide oxygen to inhibit the production of peroxynitrite which acts as an oxidant of biomolecules27.